cruzgerman216/CodeLabs-Angular-Exercises/exercises/Http-Requests/http-requests.md

 **Exercise 1.5: Output an error message when retrieving an error response**
 - Create a button with content "Retrieve data from fake URL endpoint".
 When clicking the button, use event binding to execute a method called "getFakeData".
 - Send a get request to this url endpoint ```https://Im-a-fake-URL.com```.
 - You will get an error.
-When checking for an error response, there should be a message property that exists in the error response.
+When checking for an error response, there should be a message property that exists.
 Store that value in a class property called error.
 When creating the class property error, set it to null initially.
 - Use string interpolation to output the value of error.
 Error should not be showing when null.
 - When clicking this button, you should get ```Http failure response for https://Im-a-fake-URL.com: 0 Unknown Error``` rendered onto the page.

 **Exercise 1.6: Separate the logic of http requets into a service**
 - Create a service called data-storage.service.ts.
-- Instead of including the logic of making http requests in the app component, abstract the logic into data-storage.service.ts and inject the service into your app component to make http requests.
+- Instead of including the logic of making http requests in a app component, abstract the logic into data-storage.service.ts and inject the service into your component to make http requests.
 Of course you would have to return an observable like Max did.